-An example of coastal erosion can be seen at Newton's Cove (figure 4.4a).
+An example of coastal erosion can be seen at Newton's Cove (photo 4.3).
 A coastal protection scheme was undertaken to protect and enhance the SSSI and local built environment.

-Figure 4.4a Newton's Cove coastal protection scheme
+Photo 4.3 Newton's Cove coastal protection scheme

-As a large proportion of the study area is coastline, in the future, managed coastal retreat may become a relevant planning issue for Weymouth and Portland.
+As a large proportion of the study area is coastline, in the future, managed coastal retreat may become a relevant planning issue for Weymouth and Portland, although the current Shoreline Management Plan policy is to hold the line both now and in the long term.
 At present there are no known plans for managed coastal retreat in Weymouth and Portland Borough Council and due to the shoreline topography it is an unlikely option in the foreseeable future.
 However PPS25 notes that development in Flood Zone 3 or close to eroding cliffs should avoid coastal areas which will, or may in the future, be needed for managed coastal retreat.